 Regular, ongoing and systematic tracking and monitoring of student progress and performance is widely considered as a necessity to provide successful student support (Shaw, 2014; McFarlane, 2016; Thomas et al, 2017).
 Students welcome this close attention, and regular, proactive follow-up contact.
-A lack of contact and/or follow up can diminish a student’s perception of the importance of the Adviser-Advisee relationship (Small, 2013; Ghenghesh, 2017; Yale, 2017).
+A lack of contact and/or follow up can diminish a student’s perception of the importance of the Advisor-Advisee relationship (Small, 2013; Ghenghesh, 2017; Yale, 2017).
 This is particularly the case for students who may be categorised as ‘at risk’ or ‘vulnerable’ (Calcagno et al, 2017).
 Further information and guidance on ‘at risk’ and ‘vulnerable’ students will appear in these pages shortly as we build its content.
-Also, focus group outcomes with Advisers at Brookes on how ‘at risk’ identification might be most usefully employed in Advising is published as a case study in this collection: Hannam, S. and Dalrymple, R. (2022).
+Also, focus group outcomes with Advisors at Brookes on how ‘at risk’ identification might be most usefully employed in Advising is published as a case study in this collection: Hannam, S. and Dalrymple, R. (2022).

 - Institutional - for example, level of satisfaction on their course and with the university